|HOME | SCHEDULE | GALLERY | ABOUT KPRG | CALENDAR | CONTACT US|

 IT'S TIME FOR A LOOK AT SOME OF THE ARTS EVENTS CURRENTLY HAPPENING IN OUR COMMUNITY:

-The ISLA Center for the Arts at the University of Guam will present its next exhibit, the biennial, "Creative Hands", from Thursday, November 20 through January 30.
-"Creative Hands" features the best work of regional artists that has been selected by an off-island jury.
+The ISLA Center for the Arts at the University of Guam is now showing, "Tears of the Mask", an exhibit of objects from Africa's sub-Saharan cultures.
+The objects on display include tribal masks, garments and some musical instruments.
+The exhibit will be on display until October 9.
 ISLA is located in house number 15, Dean's Circle, on the campus of the University of Guam.
 ISLA's hours are 10 AM to 5 PM Monday through Friday, and 10 AM to 2 PM on Saturday.
 Admission is free.
-The ISLA Center can be reached by calling 735-2965.
+To arrange for a group or school tour, call the ISLA Center at 735-2965.

-The Guam Council on the Arts and Humanities Agency Gallery's November exhibit is featuring the artwork of Andrea Grajek and other local artists.
+The Guam Council on the Arts and Humanities Agency Gallery will celebrate October as Arts and Humanities Month, with an exhibit of visual art by various local artists working in a variety of media.
+The show will be on display until the end of the month.
 The CAHA gallery is located on the 1st floor of the Terlaje Professional Building, 194 Herman Cortez Avenue in Hagatna.
 Gallery hours are 8:00 AM to 5:00 PM Monday through Friday and admission is free.
 You can phone CAHA at: 300-1204-8.

 The Guam Symphony Orchestra is a volunteer orchestra, open to all Guam residents.
 The Symphony rehearses at 7:00 PM on Monday evenings.
 Rehearsals are held at the University of Guam Fine Arts Building Music Department.
 Instrumentalists are invited to join by visiting the website at: www.guamsymphony.com, or simply attend a rehearsal.